How Cloud-Based Editors Work

 - Streaming compilation: Browsers can compile Wasm modules while downloading them, minimizing startup latency

-FastEdit uses WebAssembly to run image and video processing libraries (including codec implementations for H.264, H.265, VP8, VP9, and AV1) directly in the browser.
-The same codecs that power desktop video editors run inside a browser tab with no plugins, installs, or server dependencies.
+FastEdit uses WebAssembly for image codecs and browser-native media APIs for video encoding directly in the browser.
+The processing happens inside a browser tab with no plugins, installs, or server-side media pipeline.

 What About Performance on Older Devices?